Metis (MTS) Trading Up 0.1% Over Last 7 Days

 - Jeff in Space (JEFF) traded 2.2% lower against the dollar and now trades at $2.75 or 0.00010076 BTC.

 Metis’ genesis date was September 21st, 2020.
 Metis’ total supply is 1,200,000,000 tokens.
 Metis’ official Twitter account is @official_metis and its Facebook page is accessible here.
+The official message board for Metis is metisofficial.medium.com.
 The official website for Metis is wemetis.com.
-The official message board for Metis is metisofficial.medium.com.

 Metis enables this through its proof-of-work to mine a new MTS token.
 To gain MTS tokens, users will need to complete milestones in their online courses.